Arkaraj/Arkaraj/README.md

 ### Hi there 👋
+I'm student from VIT Vellore and I love to coding
+🚀 I’m currently working on a MERN stack project
 <!--
 **Arkaraj/Arkaraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.